-Our Zella Pros are secure from unwanted entry in the physical and cyber dimension.
+Our Zella Pros are secure from unwanted entry in the physical and cyber dimensions.

 We offer the following physical protection for your data:

-Our Zella DC units also protects you from cyber threats:
+Our Zella DC units also protect you from cyber threats:

-Defences in Depth.
-Blocking access after repeated failed login, timing out inactive sessions, limiting use of same login, restricted service agreement warnings.
+- Defences in Depth.
+Blocking access after repeated failed logins, timing out inactive sessions, limiting use of same login, restricted service agreement warnings.

 By focusing only on achieving excellence in design and by learning from its customers, Zella DC has grown into a world-leading supplier of stand-alone, energy-efficient, secure, modular micro data centres.
 We understand the vital importance of keeping data safe and ensure our micro data centres offer the ultimate in physical and cyber security.
 Is your data safe and secure?
 It is with Zella DC.